 We adopted the Perma-Fix Environmental Services, Inc. 401(k) Plan (the "401(k) Plan") in 1992, which is intended to comply under Section 401 of the Internal Revenue Code and the provisions of the Employee Retirement Income Security Act of 1974.
 All full-time employees who have attained the age of 18 are eligible to participate in the 401(k) Plan.
 Participating employees may make annual pretax contributions to their accounts up to 100% of their compensation, up to a maximum amount as limited by law.
 We, at our discretion, may make matching contributions based on the employee's elective contributions.
-Company contributions vest over a period of five years.
-We matched up to 25% of our employees' contributions.
-We contributed \$431,000, \$85,000, and \$401,000 in matching funds during 2010, 2009, and 2008, respectively.
+Company contributed \$431,000, \$85,000, and \$401,000 in matching funds during 2010, 2009, and 2008, respectively.
 The Company suspended its matching contribution effective March 1, 2009, in an effort to reduce costs in light of the downturn in the economic environment.
-Effective January 1, 2010, the Company re-commenced this matching contribution.
+Effective January 1, 2010, the Company recommenced this matching contribution.